-No one likes hearing complaints, and it’s tempting to develop an attitude of, “You can’t please all the people all the time.”
+No one likes hearing complaints, and it is tempting to develop an attitude of, “You cannot please all the people all the time.”
 That may be true, but if you give the complaint your attention, you may be able to please this one person this one time and reap the benefits.

-TIP: If you or your department hears the same complaint over and over again, think about how it might be resolved and talk to your boss about it.
+TIP: If you or your department hears the same complaint over and over again, think about how it might be resolved and talk to your supervisor about it.

 Reliability is vital to good relationships, and good internal and external customer service is no exception.
-Don’t make promises unless you will keep them.
+Do not make promises unless you will keep them.
 If you say, “I will have this ready for you on Tuesday,” make sure it is ready on Tuesday.
-Otherwise, don’t say it.
-The same rule applies to customer appointments, deadlines, etc.
+Otherwise, do not say it.
+The same rule applies to customer appointments, deadlines, and other business matters.